tangwr/VisualGit/README.md

 CS3219 Assignment 5

 Github Visualisation using D3.js

-Subset of code from https://github.com/tangwr/git-guard
+This repo contain the code only for graph visualisation which is extracted from the main project in https://github.com/tangwr/git-guard

 D3 Visualisation:
 - Heatmap